 Before you register for a course or apply for a program, please do the following:

 - Read about distance education and course delivery formats.

 - Look at the program descriptions, which state any admission requirements and the residency requirements.

 - Familiarize yourself with the course descriptions.

 - Note the estimated program costs, learn about financial awards and support, and consider how you can fund your education.

 You can apply for financial support if you meet place-of-residence requirements.
-See Student Awards and Financial Support.
+See Student Awards & Financial Aid.

 If you have applied for or been admitted to a Business and Management Studies program, you may be eligible for credit based on an assessment of your prior learning.
 PLAR allows you to earn academic credits for knowledge, training and skills gained through your work and life experience.